FTX chatted about $500K in ‘dark money’ support after Sen. Murray fundraiser

 In late October of last year, Singh donated $2,900 to Murray’s campaign and $5,000 to her leadership PAC, FEC records show.

-He was also a major benefactor for political committees that accept massive donor checks to spend on ad campaigns backing Democrats, giving $2.25 million last year to Women Vote!, a super PAC affiliated with abortion-rights group EMILY’s List, and $2 million to the Senate Majority PAC, which supports Democratic Senate candidates.
+He was also a major benefactor for political committees that accept massive donor checks to spend on ad campaigns backing Democrats, giving $2.25 million last year to Women Vote!, a super PAC affiliated with abortion rights group EMILY’s List, and $2 million to the Senate Majority PAC, which supports Democratic Senate candidates.

 Women Vote! was among the Democratic-allied groups that spent millions on TV ads supporting Murray in the closing weeks of the campaign as some polls showed the race tightening.